Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

-In Section~\ref{sect:prel}, we supply some preliminary material which will be needed later on.
-In particular, we discuss some aspects of weighted logarithmic potential theory and obstacle problems, and introduce weighted Laplacian growth.
-In addition, we collect some results on H{\"o}rmander type $L^2$-estimates for the $\bar\partial$-operator, and asymptotic analysis of integrals based on Laplace's method.
+In Section~\ref{sect:prel}, we introduce some auxiliary material which will be needed later on.
+In particular, we discuss some aspects of weighted logarithmic potential theory and obstacle problems, and introduce the concept of weighted Laplacian growth.
+Moreover, we collect some results on H{\"o}rmander-type $L^2$-estimates for the $\bar\partial$-operator, and the asymptotic analysis of integrals based on Laplace's method.

-In Section~\ref{sect:alg}, we show how the algorithm of Theorem~\ref{thm:main-coeff} appears, assuming that Theorem~\ref{main} is valid.
-The proof is based on Laplace's method for asymptotic integrals, which lets us collapse planar integrals to integrals over curves.
-The collapsed orthogonality conditions reduces to inhomogeneous Toeplitz kernel conditions, which gives rise to the algorithm.

-In Section~\ref{sec:flow}, we prove the existence of the approximate orthogonal foliation flow, which then allows us to obtain Theorem~\ref{main} using H{\"o}rmander type $\bar\partial$-methods.
-A visualization of the orthogonal foliation flow is supplied in Figure \ref{fig:off}.
+In Section~\ref{s:existence-expansion}, we introduce the notion of quasipolynomials, and state our key lemma on the orthogonal foliation flow (Lemma~\ref{lem:main-flow}).
+Using H{\"o}rmander $\bar\partial$-techniques we obtain the $L^2$-analogue of the main theorem (Theorem~\ref{main}) from the key lemma.
+The main theorem (Theorem~\ref{thm:main-pw}) then follows from Theorem~\ref{main} by a weighted Bernstein-Walsh lemma.

+In Section~\ref{sect:alg}, we obtain Theorem~\ref{thm:main-coeff}, which identifies the coefficient functions in the asymptotic expansion.
+The proof is based on steepest descent analysis.
+The starting point is the existence of the expansion of Theorem~\ref{thm:main-pw} which tells us that the probability distribution $|P_{m,n}|^2\e^{-2mQ}$ is approximately a Gaussian ridge centered around $\partial\calS_\tau$, so by composing with the conformal mapping $\phi_\tau$ we obtain a Gaussian ridge around the unit circle.
+By writing the relevant integrals in polar coordinates and applying Laplace's method in the radial direction, this structure allows us to {\em collapse} the orthogonality conditions into integral equations on the unit circle.
+The collapsed orthogonality conditions then reduce to inhomogeneous Toeplitz kernel equations.
+The algorithm arises when we solve those equations.

-Finally, in Section~\ref{sect:erfc}, we supply proofs of Theorem~\ref{thm:erf} and Corollary~\ref{cor:erf} on boundary universality in the random normal matrix model for $1$-admissible potentials.
+In Section~\ref{sect:erfc}, we supply more details on determinantal point processes, and give the proof of Corollary~\ref{cor:erf} on boundary universality in the random normal matrix model for $1$-admissible potentials.

+In Section~\ref{sec:flow}, we supply the proof of key lemma on the existence of the orthogonal foliation flow.
+The proof is based on an algorithm, which determines both the flow and the asymptotic expansion of the approximately orthogonal quasipolynomials in an iterative and intertwined fashion.
+An outline of the algorithm is provided in Subsections~\ref{ss:flow1} and \ref{ss:alg-flow-over}.

+Finally, in Section \ref{s:RHP}, we connect our orthogonal foliation flow with the Its and Takhtajan approach involving soft Riemann-Hilbert problems ($2\times2$ matrix $\bar\partial$-problems).